cmccorm8/Alt-F4-Pandemic-Game/Notebook/FinalDesignSummaryandReflection.md

 Limitations:
 -------------------
 In the beginning we set out to make a platformer game with a family narrative set during the time of pandemic inspired by Covid-19.
 Due to time constraints our game was simplified.
 The family narrative was removed and we decided to focus our attention on one single level that is still a platformer with gameplay inspired by the pandemic.
+We also planned on working with Raspberry Pi to add extra functionality to the game but this feature was removed due to additional complexity.

 Future Direction:
 -------------------